avirakesh/rpi-retro-display/README.md

     **Note:** [tmpfs](https://en.wikipedia.org/wiki/Tmpfs) will use swap space if your device runs out of memory, which defeats the purpose of us creating a ramdisk, so make sure your Raspberry Pi has consistent 25MB free when under load.
-If you know your applets don't create large gifs, the tmpfs can be reduced.
+If you know your applets don't create large gifs, the tmpfs size can be reduced.

 4. Check if mouting was successful
     ```console